Das Mannheimer Barockschloss und der Ehrenhof unter blauem Himmel.

 Registration procedure:

-This course does not have limited capacity.
-Registration via Portal2 will be possible from 15 January 2026.
+This course has unlimited capacity.
+Registration via Portal2 will be possible from 17 August 2026.

 Instructor(s):